HaimengBai/431slides/class_25/README.md

 5. Course Notes updated again to fix a typo in Section 22.6.1 (removed the word not)

 6. Good luck on Assignment 6 (due Mon 2017-12-04), and have a nice weekend.
+Here's a little help:

+*Dear 431 staff: In the HW6 "plasma" dataset, the variables "sex" "smoking" and "vitamin" are coded numerically, despite the fact that they are categorical variables.
+I have gone through both the course slides and the course notes, but I can't find a way to convert these numeric variables to categorical ones.*

+Perhaps you might want to try something like: `plasma$sex <- fct_recode(factor(plasma$sex), "Female" = "2", "Male" = "1")`